Dragon Quest: The Adventure of Dai: Manga

 Dragon Quest: The Adventure of Dai is written by Riku Sanjo and illustrated by Koji Inada.
 A short story "Gush!
 Gulp!" was first published for two chapters in Shueisha's Weekly Shōnen Jump in June 1989.
 A short story, "Dai o' Might!!!", was published for three chapters in August 1989.
 Dragon Quest: The Adventure of Dai was serialized for seven years in Weekly Shōnen Jump from October 23, 1989, to December 9, 1996.
 The manga was collected into 37 tankōbon volumes published between March 9, 1990, and June 4, 1997.
 It was later released in 22 bunkoban volumes published from June 18, 2003, to March 18, 2004.
 A 25-volume edition that includes the color pages from its original magazine run and newly drawn covers by Inada was published between October 2, 2020, and July 2, 2021.

 On July 9, 2021, Viz Media announced they licensed the series for English publication.
-The first volume was released on March 1, 2022; the fifth and latest volume was released on November 8 of that same year.
+The first volume was released on March 1, 2022.

 A prequel manga series, titled Dragon Quest: The Adventure of Dai – Yūsha Avan to Gokuen no Maō (ドラゴンクエスト ダイの大冒険 勇者アバンと獄炎の魔王, Doragon Kuesuto: Dai no Daibōken Yūsha Avan to Gokuen no Maō) and illustrated by Yūsaku Shibata, with Sanjo credited for original work, began serializing in Shueisha's V Jump magazine on September 19, 2020.
 The series is centered around Avan before he met Dai and his companions.
 Its first part, the "Hero Arc", ended on July 20, 2024, and the second, the "Teacher Arc", began on November 21, 2024.

 A spin-off manga written and illustrated by Yoshikazu Amami, titled Dragon Quest: The Adventure of Dai – Xross Blade, was serialized in Shueisha's Saikyō Jump magazine from October 1, 2020, to January 4, 2024, and collected in seven volumes.
 It is based on the October 2020 video game of the same name.